-Every time I set off on a cycling adventure and there have been a fair few over the years – I am reminded of Ernest Hemingway’s words: “It is by riding a bicycle that you learn the contours of a country best.”
-Not once have I ever had reason to disagree with him, even if some of those contours have been considerably more challenging than others.
+Every time I set off on a cycling adventure – and there have been a fair few over the years – I am reminded of Ernest Hemingway’s words: “It is by riding a bicycle that you learn the contours of a country best.”
+I can’t say I’ve ever had a reason to disagree with him, even if some of those contours happen to be more challenging than others.

-It’s not just the sights, but the scents and sounds that arouse our senses and add texture to experiences that become etched into our minds in ways simply not possible when passing through any part of the world in a vehicle.
+It’s not only the sights you get to take in as you cycle, but the scents and the sounds that arouse our senses, adding some texture to the experience that become etched in our minds in ways that simply aren’t possible when you’re journeying along in a vehicle.

-We see colours more vividly and we feel the rhythm of life around us more intensely when on two wheels.
+Colours feel more vivid, and the whole rhythm of life is felt more intensely when exploring on two wheels.

-Granted, here in the UK we may not have mountains on the same scale as the Alps, Pyrenees or Dolomites; but, what the country lacks in grandeur, it more than makes up for in the beauty and diversity of landscapes available to those willing to saddle up.
+The UK may not have mountains to match the Alps, Pyrenees of Dolomites.
+However, what the country lacks in grandeur, it makes up for in the beauty and diversity of the many landscapes that are on offer for those who want to saddle up.

-Some of my favourite memories on two wheels have been from trips in the UK.
-With the right weather, there are few places in the world where I would rather be riding my bike, freeing my mind from the rest of the world and exploring the place we call home.
+Some of my favourite cycling memories come from being on two wheels in the UK.
+There are few places in the world where I’d rather ride my bike, freeing my mind from the rest of the world and exploring the place we call home.

 Recent events have also ensured that two-wheeled adventures are growing in popularity, as people of all ages and abilities dust off their trusty steeds, or splash out on new ones, and take to the roads and trails in search of – above all else – a sense of freedom.